 Date of first release: May 11, 2018, and 12k+ downloads over 2 years.

-The name of this Ruby gem is translated from Russian as “snitch.”
-It is a framework for setting up monitoring in your Ruby app.
+This Ruby gem is a framework for setting up monitoring in your Ruby app.
 Yabeda collects statistics on your app performance and allows you to export metrics to several monitoring systems.

 In addition, there are many plugins for Yabeda to configure monitoring with ease.